rikahh/rice/README.md

 cd WhiteSur-icon-theme
 ```

+### start whitesur-gtk-icon install script

 ```bash
 ./install.sh
 ```

-Don’t forget to disable and uninstall your current display manager (ly, sddm, lightdm), and then enable GDM.
+### Don’t forget to disable and uninstall your current display manager (ly, sddm, lightdm), and then enable GDM.

 ```bash
 sudo systemctl enable --now gdm
 ```

-After rebooting into GDM, you’ll see the login screen.
+## After rebooting into GDM, you’ll see the login screen.
-Click on your user, then you’ll see a menu in the bottom right corner where you can easily select the default desktop environment (in this case, Hyprland).
+## Click on your user, then you’ll see a menu in the bottom right corner where you can easily select the default desktop environment (in this case, Hyprland).

+## download tool for change gtk themes and icon themes

 ```bash
 yay -S --needed --noconfirm nwg-look themechanger-git
 ```

-Use themechanger to apply the WhiteSur GTK theme,
+## Use themechanger to apply the WhiteSur GTK theme,
-and nwg-look to configure WhiteSur icons
+## and nwg-look to configure WhiteSur icons

-IF NAUTILUS IS BUGGY, RERUN THE GTK THEME SCRIPT AND KILL NAUTILUS
+## IF NAUTILUS IS BUGGY, RERUN THE GTK THEME SCRIPT AND KILL NAUTILUS

 ```bash
 pkill nautilus